 A letter of aim (LOA) also known as Letter of Intent (LOI) can sometimes be termed as a mission statement.
 The educational institutions and businesses seeking confirmations or grants regularly require the LOI.
 The letter comprises of an exposition that quickly depicts the expectations of the applicant regarding why they wish to apply for a specific course or a grant.

 Letter of Intent (LOI) for Business:

-As is the reason behind the Letter of Understanding (LOU) or Memorandum of Understanding (MOU) in business, the letter of intent (LOI) is intended to depict a candidate’s interest in the desired business opportunity and to record the minutes of gathering in archived way to help the concerned gatherings in starting the dialogs on a business contract or task.
+As is the reason behind the Letter of Understanding (LOU) or Memorandum of Understanding (MOU) in business, the intention letter is intended to depict a candidate’s interest in the desired business opportunity and to record the minutes of gathering in archived way to help the concerned gatherings in starting the dialogs on a business contract or task.

 In such cases, the letter of intent (LOI) for business will present the party’s interest towards the business that would serve to identify the strategies or legally binding understandings that would establish the framework for an arrangement.